cbosoft/pi_rheo_proj/README.md

-I'm using a Raspberry Pi to control an experiment, using the scripts posted here.
-WIP.
+I'm using a Raspberry Pi to control a custom built rheometer.

 Useful links: